-6.5 Security Management
+6.5 Security management

-FMT_MOF_EXT.1/FMT_SMF_EXT.1: The TOE provides the management functions described in Table 2 Security Management Functions in section 5.
+FMT_MOF_EXT.1/FMT_SMF_EXT.1: The TOE provides the management functions described in Table 2 Security Management Functions.
 The table includes annotations describing the roles that have access to each service and how to access the service.
 The TOE enforces administrative configured restrictions by rejecting user configuration (through the UI) when attempted.
 It is worth noting that the TOE'S ability to specify authorized application repositories takes the form of allowing enterprise applications (i.e., restricting applications to only those applications installed by an MDM Agent).

-FMT_SMF_EXT.1/WLAN: The TOE provides the management functions described in Table 3 WLAN Security Management Functions in section 5.
+FMT_SMF_EXT.1/WLAN: The TOE provides the management functions described in Table 3 WLAN Security Management Functions.
 As with Table 2 Security Management Functions, the table includes annotations describing the roles that have access to each service and how to access the service.
 The TOE enforces administrative configured restrictions by rejecting user configuration (through the UI) when attempted.
 It is worth noting that the TOE'S ability to specify authorized application repositories takes the form of allowing enterprise applications (i.e., restricting applications to only those applications installed by an MDM Agent).

-FMT_SMF_EXT.2: The TOE offers MDM agents the ability to wipe protected data, wipe sensitive data, remove Enterprise applications, remove all device stored Enterprise resource data, and remove Enterprise secondary authentication data upon un-enrollment.
+FMT_SMF_EXT.2: The TOE offers MDM agents the ability to wipe protected data, to remove Enterprise applications, and to remove MDM policies.
 The TOE offers MDM agents the ability to wipe protected data (effectively wiping the device) at any time.
 Similarly, the TOE also offers the ability to remove Enterprise applications and a full wipe of managed profile data of the TOE'S Enterprise data/applications at any time.